The responsibilities of Prevention and Early Intervention (PEI) are to:

 Community Youth Development (CYD)

 The CYD program contracts with community-based organizations to develop juvenile-delinquency prevention programs in ZIP codes with high juvenile crime rates.
-Approaches used by communities to prevent delinquency have included mentoring, youth-employment programs, career preparation, and alternative recreational activities.
+Approaches used by communities to prevent delinquency have included mentoring, youthemployment programs, career preparation, and alternative recreational activities.
 Communities prioritize and fund specific prevention services according to local needs.
-CYD services are available in 15 targeted Texas ZIP codes.
-In FY 2011, 19,731 youth received services through the CYD program.
+CYD services are available in fifteen targeted Texas ZIP codes.
+In FY 2012, 16,900 youth received services through the CYD program.

 Services to At-Risk Youth (STAR)

-The STAR program contracts with community agencies to offer family crisis intervention counseling, short-term emergency respite care, and individual and family counseling.
+The STAR program contracts with community agencies to offer family-crisis intervention counseling, short-term emergency respite care, and individual and family counseling.
 Youth as old as age 17 and their families are eligible if they experience conflict at home, truancy or delinquency, or a youth who runs away from home.
 STAR services are available in all 254 Texas counties.
-Each STAR contractor also provides universal child abuse prevention services, ranging from local media campaigns to informational brochures, and parenting classes.
-In FY 2011, 30,168 youth received services through the STAR program.
+Each STAR contractor also provides universal child-abuse prevention services, ranging from local-media campaigns to informational brochures, and parenting classes.
+In FY 2012, 26,834 youth and 19,089 primary caregivers received services through the STAR program.

 Statewide Youth Services Network

-These contracts make community and evidence-based juvenile delinquency prevention programs available to youth ages 10-17 in each DFPS region.
-In FY 2011, 5,720 clients received services through Statewide Youth Services Network funded programs.
+These youth-services contracts make community and evidence-based juvenile delinquency prevention programs available to youth ages 10-17 in each DFPS region.
+In FY 2012, 5,273 clients received services through Statewide Youth Services Network funded programs.

 Texas Families: Together and Safe

-Texas Families: Together and Safe funds evidence-based, community-based programs to alleviate stress and promote parental competencies and behaviors that increase the ability of families to become self-sufficient and successfully nurture their children.
+Texas Families: Together and Safe is a program that funds evidence-based, community-based programs to alleviate stress and promote parental competencies and behaviors that increase the ability of families to become self-sufficient and successfully nurture their children.

 The goals of the program are to: